KSpiliop/Fraud_Detection/README.md

 The temperature starts at a fixed value T0 and is reduced by a factor of alpha < 1 every n number of iterations.
 Here T0 = 0.40, n=5 and alpha = 0.85.
 The beta constant is 1.3.

 The selection of the parameters of this "cooling schedule" can be done easily in MS Excel.
 In this example we select the average acceptance probabilities for F-Score deterioration of 0.150, 0.075, 0.038, 0.019, 0.009, i.e. starting from 0.150 and dividing by 2.
 We set these average probabilities to be around 50% during the first, second,...,fifth 20 iterations respectively and we use Excel Solver to find suitable parameters.
-The Excel file can be found [here](Data/parameters_for_SA.xlsx).
+The Excel file can be found [here](https://github.com/KSpiliop/Fraud_Detection/blob/master/Data/parameters_for_SA.xlsx "Excel file").

+Repetitions are avoided with a simple hashing scheme.

 A **warning**: if the number of iterations is not suficiently smaller than the total number of combinations, there may be too many  repetitions and delays.
 The simple approach for producing combinations implemented here does not address such cases.